SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: SADA for inference

 where $\bSig_\opt=\bSig_\nv - (N-n)/N \cdot \bSig_g$, and

 is always positive semi-definite.
-It implies that $\var(\wh\btt^\safe)\preceq \var(\wh\btt^\nv)$. \end{theorem} The proof of \Cref{thm:general_eff_gain} is provided in \Cref{sec:app_pf_thm_eff_gain}.
-In the general case, \Cref{thm:general_eff_gain} shows that the SADA estimator enjoys a guaranteed efficiency gain over the naive estimator, regardless of the quality of $\wh\Y$.
-This ensures valid and more informative inference for $\btt^*$; see \Cref{sec:app_inference} for details.
-The following theorem formalizes the adaptivity property of the SADA estimator and is proved in \Cref{sec:app_pf_thm_adap}.
+It implies that $\var(\wh\btt^\sada)\preceq \var(\wh\btt^\nv)$. \end{theorem} \Cref{thm:general_eff_gain} shows that the SADA estimator enjoys a guaranteed efficiency gain over the naive estimator, regardless of the quality of $\wh\Y$.
+This ensures valid and more informative inference for $\btt^*$.
+The following theorem formalizes the adaptivity property and is proved in Supplementary Section~\ref{sec:app_pf_thm_adap}.

-\begin{theorem}[Adaptivity] (i) Suppose $\wh Y_k\equiv Y$ for some $k$ and \Cref{ass:regularity} holds, then we have $\bSig_g=\bSig_\nv$, and the SADA estimator $\wh\btt^\safe$ has the asymptotic representation $\sqrt{N} (\wh\btt^\safe - \btt^*)\convd \calN\left( \0,\H^{-1}\bSig_\nv\H^{-1}\right)$.
+\begin{theorem}[Adaptivity] (i) Suppose $\wh Y_k\equiv Y$ for some $k$ and \Cref{ass:regularity} holds, then we have $\bSig_g=\bSig_\nv$, and the SADA estimator $\wh\btt^\sada$ has the asymptotic representation $\sqrt{N} (\wh\btt^\sada - \btt^*)\convd \calN\left( \0,\H^{-1}\bSig_\nv\H^{-\T}\right)$.
 More specifically, for its mean squared error, up to a negligible term, we have